ArthurLinss/django-postgres/README.md

 # Django-Postgres

 Example demonstrating use of django with postgres DB.
 Also includes evnironment setup.
 Wrapped up with docker support.
-Also included are the definition of own manage.py commands, some simple test cases and usage of many-to-many (MTM) model fields.
+Also included are the definition of own manage.py commands, some simple test cases, forms and usage of many-to-many (MTM) model fields.

 # Setup